 Mechanical Clock Weight Installation

-If you weigh the weights on the bathroom scale you will see you will either have two heavy and one light, or two light weights and one heavier.
-Why this is true is because the chime side will always take the heavy weight and the strike side will always take the light weight.
+A bathroom scale can let us know if either there is two heavy and one light weights, or two light weights and one heavier.
+The chime side will always take the heavy weights and the strike side will always take the light weights.
 The middle time train is left to be variable dependent on the pendulum bob diameter.
 The pendulum bob is the round disk at the bottom of the pendulum.
 If it is a wide bob or if the pendulum is heavy for other reasons, it will take more weight.
-If more weight is required on the center time train, it will be the same weight as the chime side instead of the strike side.
-Did that make sense?
+If more weight is required on the center time train it will be the same weight as the chime side instead of the strike side.

-Ok it goes like this, the chime weight will always be heavy.
-This is the weight that goes on your right as you face the clock.
-So if you have a weight that is heavier than the rest, put it on the chime side.
+The chime weight will always be the heaviest weight there is for the clock every time.
+This is the weight that goes on the right while facing the clock.
+If there is a weight that is heavier than the rest it goes on the chime side.
 What is meant by chime side is the side that makes the songs go every 15 minutes.
-If the wrong weight is on this chime side, the clock will chime very slow and may stop in mid chime.
+If the wrong weight is on this chime side the clock will chime very slow and may stop in mid chime.

 The next one is the time train.
 This is the one that goes in the center of the three weights on the clock.
 If it is a heavy pendulum or the bob diameter is larger at 8 1/2 inches or 10 1/2 inches wide, its best with another heavy weight equal to the chime side.
 There are alot of clocks in the world running with the lighter weight when it should really be heavier and the clock runs fine for 30 years.
 So its not that big of a deal, but to be correct this is what it calls for.
 If the pendulum is heavy and the light weight is on there instead of the heavy one, the clock may or may not stop randomly.